 That’s because of the more concentrated amino-acid content – specifically L-theanine.
 This specialized brain-boosting molecule creates a synergy with caffeine and may help balance against coffee jitters, caffeine induced anxiety, or the potentially detrimental effects of having too much caffeine.

-This means the caffeine in matcha may be more biologically appropriate than that of coffee, but if taken together matcha may offer balance that coffee alone cannot.
+This means the caffeine in matcha green tea powder may be more biologically appropriate than that of coffee, but if taken together matcha may offer balance that coffee alone cannot.

 Chocolate Matcha | Matcha with Chocolate